James Stirling (mathematician)

 James Stirling (11 May O.S.
-1692, Garden, Stirlingshire – 5 December 1770, Edinburgh) was a Scottish mathematician.
-He was nicknamed "The Venetian".
+1692, – 5 December 1770) was a Scottish mathematician.
+He was nicknamed the "Venetian".

 The Stirling numbers, Stirling permutations, and Stirling's approximation are named after him.
 He also proved the correctness of Isaac Newton's classification of cubic plane curves.

 Biography

 Stirling's grave in Greyfriars Kirkyard, Edinburgh, general view.
 It is the small plate between the two large tablets.